 CPR training is no joke.
 It takes effort and dedication to enter cardiopulmonary resuscitation and come out a certified CPR rescuer.
 Other providers in the US are as affordable as us but do not offer the same quality of training.
-All of our courses in our six locations all over the country are taught and overlooked by certified CPR rescuers.
+All of our American CPR Courses in our six locations all over the country are taught and overlooked by certified CPR rescuers.
 Trainees get the best possible lessons from our instructors.

 Certification and Renewal

 Are you in need of CPR certification?
 All of the programs we offer training are certification courses.
 Students are required to have complete attendance and a passing grade on the post-test – the certification exam – before we award them with a CPR training credential.
 Certificates that you receive from us are valid for 24 months before they have to be renewed.

 If you want to renew your certificate, sign up for re-certification before the certificate expires.
 None of our providers will accept an expired certificate for renewal.
 Re-certification classes are available for most of our programs.

 American CPR Courses

 You will see EMTs (emergency medical technicians) respond to an emergency when you call 911.
 They are trained to give CPR and first aid to victims in a variety of situations.
 A CPR and first aid rescuer is the same; they are taught the basics of dealing with a potential health threat – from cuts and scrapes to burn injuries.

 CPR is the primary lesson we teach our rescuers.
 Cardiopulmonary resuscitation is a set of skills that allows a person to help restore circulation in the body in the case of cardiac arrest.
 Arrest can happen due to a number of reasons, from severe allergies to pre-existing cardiac problems.
 Chest compressions and rescue breaths keep oxygenated blood pumping through the body while the rescuer attempts to restart the heart.